scalamolecule/molecule-web/docs/database/setup/db-setup.md

 next: /docs/transact/save
 ---

-# Runtime
+# Db setup

-Once you have defined your [Domain Structure](/docs/setup/data-model), run `sbt moleculeGen` and compiled your project, you're ready to use molecules to transact and fetch data from databases.
+Once you have defined your [Domain Structure](/database/setup/data-model), run `sbt moleculeGen` and compiled your project, you're ready to use molecules to transact and fetch data from databases.

 Each setup requires that you